On the Quality Requirements of Demand Prediction for Dynamic Public Transport: Results

 We now proceed to measure how much time per passenger is theoretically lost when optimizing with noisy vs. perfect predictions, as:

-\Vref{fig:absloss} illustrates $\absloss$ using a grid of plots, where rows are ordered by percentage of dynamic buses ($\dperc$) and columns are ordered by bus capacity ($\capacity$).
+\Cref{fig:absloss} illustrates $\absloss$ using a grid of plots, where rows are ordered by percentage of dynamic buses ($\dperc$) and columns are ordered by bus capacity ($\capacity$).
 We see that $\absloss$ increases when either $\SD$ or $\capacity$ increases, as expected.
 We also see that for any fixed $\SD > 0$, a partial order on $\dstr$ emerges as $\capacity$ and $\dperc$ increase, so that $\negweib$ and $\negexp$ are significantly better than all other $\dstr$, and $\negweib < \negexp < \normal$.
-These properties hold similarly for RMSNE but not MAPE, as seen earlier in \Vref{fig:predaftr}.
+These properties hold similarly for RMSNE but not MAPE, as seen earlier in \Cref{fig:predaftr}. { By properties of RMSNE, this suggests that as more dynamically routed buses are involved, the quality of routing becomes more sensitive to the presence of even a few large prediction errors -- i.e., consistent predictive accuracy is indeed essential. }

 Interestingly, \autoref{fig:absloss} also shows that $\absloss$ generally increases when $\dperc$ increases, i.e., when more dynamic buses are used for the same fleet size.
 This holds also when normalizing $\tloss$ by the theoretical trip time with perfect predictions, namely: